ye1sultan/qazsmart/README.md

-# QazSmart - Explore Kazakhstan 🇰🇿
+# QazSmart - Explore Kazakhstan Google (Noto Color Emoji - Unicode 15.0)

 QazSmart is a web application dedicated to showcasing the beauty and diverse activities of Kazakhstan.
 Whether you're a traveler or a local resident, QazSmart is your gateway to discovering the hidden gems of this amazing country.